hhu-adam/Robo/development-status.md

 | [[NewStuff]]                    |           |                |        |              |        |         |                            |                                                                                            |
 | [[Quantum]]                     |           |                |        |              |        |         |                            |                                                                                            |
 |                                 |           |                |        |              |        |         |                            |                                                                                            |

+#### TODO SetTheory:

+- use set of primes in examples
+- introduce Fin n (currently in Babylon)
+- introduce Finite
+- new Boss: set of primes is infinite
+- warnings:

+    ./././Game.lean:121:0: warning: No world introducing Set.mem_inter_iff,     but required by SetTheory ./././Game.lean:121:0: warning: No world introducing Set.mem_union,         but required by SetTheory ./././Game.lean:121:0: warning: No world introducing Set.mem_setOf,         but required by Cantor ./././Game.lean:121:0: warning: No world introducing Set.mem_singleton_iff, but required by Cantor ./././Game.lean:121:0: warning: No world introducing Finset.sum_subset,     but required by Robotswana (L05) ./././Game.lean:121:0: warning: No world introducing Finset.univ,           but required by Robotswana

 ## Strategic decisions regarding Tactics